Course Catalog

 5 units

 Introduces hypothesis-driven laboratory research.
 Students create models of a unique, uncharacterized, disease-causing mutation and determine how it impacts the process of pre-mRNA splicing.
-An understanding of introductory molecular biology and genetics is required.
-Prerequisite(s): BIOL 102J and BIOL 102L and satisfaction of the Entry Level Writing and Composition requirements.
-Enrollment is restricted to sophomores, juniors, and seniors majoring in biology, molecular, cell, and developmental biology, neuroscience, human biology, and biochemistry and molecular biology.
-Enrollment is by application and permission of the instructor.
-Students cannot enroll in BIOL 103L after receiving credit with a 'C' or better in BIOL 100L, BIOL 105L, BIOL 106L, BIOL 108L, BIOL 109L, BIOL 115L, BIOL 120L, BIOL 129L, BIOL 121L, BIOL 186L or METX 119L. .
+An understanding of introductory molecular biology and genetics is required. .
+Prerequisite(s): BIOL 102L and satisfaction of the ELWR.
+Enrollment is restricted to soph, jr. and sr. students majoring in BIOL, MCDB, and BMB.
+Interested students should add to the waitlist.
+Application will be required.
+Inquire with Instructor.
 Enrollment limited to 25.

 BIOL 104L